Department of Elementary and Secondary Education Home

 What can fellows and mentors expect from the Massachusetts Aspiring Principal Fellowship?

-Designed for both fellows and their mentors, participants will engage in 10 to 14 hours of high-quality, job-embedded professional development and coaching with a combination of virtual or on-site monthly meetings, field-based experiences, engaging feedback cycles with mentors, and individual coaching with the vendor to advance the following:
+Designed for both fellows and their mentors, participants will engage in 12 to 14 hours of high-quality, job-embedded professional development and coaching with a combination of virtual or on-site monthly meetings (four virtual and four on-site), field-based experiences, engaging feedback cycles with mentors, and individual coaching with the vendor to advance the following:

 • Understand and demonstrate culturally responsive and linguistically sustaining practices, equity-driven leadership, and anti-racist leadership competencies.